HSF/prmon/doc/ADDING_MONITORS.md

 ## Initialisation

-Use an RAII pattern, so that on initialisation your monitor is valid and ready to be used.
+Use an RAII pattern, so that on initialisation the monitor is valid and ready to be used.

 ## Registry

-All monitors should use the `REGISTER_MONITOR` marco to register themselves.
+All monitors should use the `REGISTER_MONITOR` macro to register themselves.
 The signature is:

 ```
-REGISTER_MONITOR(Imonitor, name, "Description")
+REGISTER_MONITOR(Imonitor, classname, "Description")
 ```

 The first parameter is currently always `Imonitor` (base class), the second is